PITTSFIELD -- In 2004, I met Edward S. Passetto, the local veteran who, unfortunately, committed suicide last week in Great Barrington.

 He had graduated from Lee High School a few months earlier, but that was not really why we talked.
 I met Passetto at an event for him and nine other local young men who had volunteered for the Marines and were soon to be deployed.

 Passetto was one of several who were to be heading out to Afghanistan.

 He was polite, he was thoughtful and he was realistic.
 I remember when I asked him his thoughts about being sent overseas to a war zone.
 He admitted that he was nervous about it, but that anyone who volunteers for the armed forces in these times had darn well better expect to be sent to a bad place.

 I liked him and admired him.
 He was doing something that I’m not sure I would have had the fortitude to do.

 In fact, I enjoyed talking with all of the young men on that December afternoon in Lee.

 There is, at times, an impression that the soldiers who opt to volunteer for the military are somehow deficient.
 Perhaps they aren’t as bright as the college boys.
 Maybe a little foolhardy.
 Maybe they’re in search of adventure.

 The more I talked to Passetto and his fellow soldiers, the more I understood that such was not the case that day.
 In fact, I suspect that is rarely the case anymore.

 Set aside the fact that the U.S. military is easily the most sophisticated in the world, and that there is no room for dumbbells.
-Set aside that there are plenty of non-military ways to find adventure in the world.

 No, these guys were all signing on for one reason: A very strong desire to serve their country.
 I would hope that those who disparage our young people as layabouts and worse will read this and understand what I’m saying.